jasonchenliang/FlinkHack/README.md

 # FlinkHack
-Simple app for Twitter steam processing and visualization with Twitter API, Apache Flink, ElasticSearch and Grafana.
+Simple app for tweet stream real-time processing and visualization with Twitter API, Apache Flink, ElasticSearch and Grafana.